faboussard/42-irc/assets/fanny_notes.md

 Summary:

 Join function with Channel management implemented.

+HexChat and Netcat will both receive the Join messages sent by the server.

 Tests conducted:
 JOIN + blank spaces